crud89/LiteFX/README.md

 ### Manual Builds

 You can also build the sources on your own.
 Currently only MSVC and Clang builds under Windows are officially supported.
-However, the engine does use CMake and (besides the DirectX 12 backend) no Windows-specific features, so porting the Vulkan backend and engine architecture should be absolutely possible (pull requests are much appreciated!).
+Linux builds (using GCC) are at an experimental stage.

 #### Prerequisites